fhiso/basic-concepts/basic-concepts.md

 {.ednote}  The concepts related to *datatypes* were originally defined in the [CEV Concepts](https://tech.fhiso.org/TR/cev-concepts) draft.
-This section and its subsections has been moved here to be more generally usable.
+This section and its subsections have been moved here to be more generally usable.

 A **datatype** is a *term* which serves as a formal description of the